mbzshajib/data-collector-service/README.md

 - Some company (popular companies) sending tick rate is high.
 - Burst request can come in peak time.
 - Getting statistics of few company will be too high.
+- If brust request comes statistics info will be available after background processing completes

 ## Further Improvement